cyhk/jobly/README.md

 }
 ```

-that you received when you log in or create a user.
+that you receive when you log in or create a user.

 ## Companies